top of page

 Janet is a mother of two and happily married.
 She comes from quite a large family, having ten siblings (four brothers and six sisters).
 Her parents worked hard to send everyone to school.

-Janet Korasiara starting school.jpg
+Janet Korasiara starting school, SI

 Janet on her first day at SINU, Solomon Islands